 - Selling rights.
 Your agent can try to sell radio/TV/film/audio rights for your book alongside print, giving you more publication opportunities in different formats.

 - Translation rights.
 Your agent can submit your work for consideration to foreign publishers.

 - Prestige and validation.
-Traditional publishing is still considered more “prestigious” than indie (there’s a long way to go on that front).
+Traditional publishing is still considered more “prestigious” than indie to a lot of people.
 It can also be validating to get past the vetting that goes alongside submitting to agents and publishers.

 - Awards and prizes.
 A traditionally published book is able to be considered for awards, literary prizes, and grants, many of which aren’t open to indie authors.

 - Time and career stalling.
 It could take years to see your work in print.
 You could spend years submitting to agents across several projects, and more years to publishers.
 This can make it feel like your writing career is on hold.

 - Luck and timing.
 So much of traditional publishing is down to luck, trends, what’s selling, and finding the right person at the right time.
 That can be frustrating.

 - It’s not a meritocracy.
 Sadly, it can often not matter how hard you work.
 You can spend a few years pouring work and energy into a book, only for it to be rejected across the board.
 Of course, indie authors aren’t guaranteed success if they work hard either, but traditional publishing has many more things that are outside of your control.